Kingsley Pines History

 Amherst Summer Music Center

-In 1961 Amherst Summer Music Center (ASMC), based out of the University of Massachusetts purchased the property from Camp Kokatosi.
-ASMC, directed by its founder Dr. J Clement Schuler purchased the property with the purpose of hosting their summer music camp in Maine.
-It was a summer camp for children aged 12+ where campers would be trained and educated in music theory and application.
+In 1961 Amherst Summer Music Center (ASMC) purchased the property from Camp Kokatosi.
+ASMC, directed by its founder Dr. J Clement Schuler, planned to host their summer music camp in Maine.
+It was a summer camp for children aged 12 and up where campers would be trained and educated in music theory and application.
 Campers could choose to attend for the full program (6 ½ weeks) or just for half the program (3 weeks).

 The daily schedule for ASMC consisted of music classes and practices in the morning and after lunch.
 All campers were required to study Sight reading, Theory, & Solfege during their time at camp.
 In the afternoon there would be time to partake in some of the more traditional camp activities that we know of today such as “canoeing, barbecues, off-campus trips, dances, skit nights and the annual student-faculty softball game.”